 For mental health claims—PTSD, depression, anxiety, and similar conditions—a nexus letter can be critical, because the connection between service and symptoms is often more complex to document.

 A strong nexus letter is not a casual note from your doctor—it’s a formal medical opinion built to VA standards.
-It should include:
+A strong nexus letter includes:

 For example, a psychologist writing for a PTSD claim should outline the veteran’s in-service traumatic event, link it to current symptoms, and explain that alternative causes are less likely.